kevinlondon/kevinlondon.github.io/_posts/2019-03-16-dont-bake-a-cake.md

 For the short term, it helps drive alignment on the immediate decision.
 Have you ever given a presentation and had someone, after you've completed, say "Have you looked at X or Y?".
 Showing your work in the document will help people know that you've done your research.
-If you didn't know about something after having done your research, then it's great to find out!
 If you researched something then you'll wind up talking about it anyway, so you may as well document it.

-Also, you might've missed something!
+Also, you might've
+missed something!
 One of those alternatives may have something valuable that you didn't consider.
 For example, something I appreciate more now about CloudFormation is that it will roll back for you on failure.
-It's nice to have that option!
+It's nice to have that option.

-In the long term, I can't count the number of times I've wanted to know why something was build the way it is.
-Why is this weird thing built in this weird way?
-Having a document to help understand it helps with archaelogical discoveries (in engineering terms).
+In the long term, I can't count the number of times I've looked at a service and asked "Why is this built this way?".
+Having a document to help understand it helps with archaelogical discoveries.
 Like it or not, most of us will not be around for the entire life of project.
-At some point, we'll need to read someone else in on it or help transition it to the next maintainers or custodians.
-Providing a historical narrative of why it is the way it is can be helpful.
+At some point, we'll need to introduce the service to someone else or transition it to the next maintainers.
+Providing a historical narrative of why you've built it in a certain way can be helpful.

 Lastly, the constraints you worked with at the start of a design may change.
 For example, some service may support a max of 100 transactions per second and, years later, support greater throughput (see: [AWS S3](https://aws.amazon.com/about-aws/whats-new/2018/07/amazon-s3-announces-increased-request-rate-performance/)).

-PS: This works for optimizations or code reviews too!
+PS: This works for code reviews too!
-Sometimes I'll even do it for code changes and code reviews.
-Including what I worked on and then some context around it is something I've learned to appreciate doing.
+Introducing the code review with details about the context and alternatives I considered can be helpful.

 So, in conclusion, don't just bake a cake.
 Chart the path from A to Z. Show the work.
-Your audience will appreciate it and they may be able to help you build a better design if they know what you considered.
+Your audience will appreciate it and they may be able to help you better achieve your goals if they know what you considered.